knpuniversity/oo/knpu/episode4/iterator-aggregate.md

 > Cannot use object of type ShipCollection as array, index.php line 13.

 No surprise.
-After creating the `$brokenShip`, we're tring to add it to the `ShipCollection` as if it were an array!
+After creating the `$brokenShip`, we're trying to add it to the `ShipCollection` as if it were an array!
 That's not allowed.... oh wait it is!
 Open `ShipCollection` and make it implement `\ArrayAccess`.

-Now,at the bottom, I'll openthe Code->Generate menu and implement the same 4 methods as before.
-This is even easier than before: in `offsetExists()`, use `array_key_exists($offset, $this->ships)`.
+Now, at the bottom, I'll open the Code->Generate menu and implement the same 4 methods as before.
+This is even easier now: in `offsetExists()`, use `array_key_exists($offset, $this->ships)`.
 The other methods are even easier: I'll fill each in by acting on the `$ships` array property.